pennersr/django-allauth/README.rst

 Available settings:

+ACCOUNT_ADAPTER (="allauth.account.adapter.DefaultAccountAdapter")
+  Specifies the adapter class to use, allowing you to alter certain default behaviour.

 ACCOUNT_AUTHENTICATION_METHOD (="username" | "email" | "username_email")
   Specifies the login method to use -- whether the user logs in by entering his username, e-mail address, or either one of both.